Erin’s Recipe Rundown

 Instructions

-• Add the wet ingredients to the dry and mix with a rubber spatula until just combined and no dry streaks remain.
-If adding any chocolate chips, fold them in when the batter is just about mixed to avoid over-mixing.
+• Add the pumpkin mixture to the dry ingredients and stir with a rubber spatula until just combined and no dry flour streaks remain.
+Fold in the chocolate chips, if using.

-• Let cool for 3-5 minutes before transferring to a wire rack to cool completely.
-Enjoy!
+• Let the muffins cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.

 Notes

-This recipe makes 18 muffins.
-I have a smaller 6 cup muffin pan in addition to my standard 12-cup pan to make this recipe.
+Muffin pan: This recipe makes 18 muffins.
+I like to use a smaller 6 cup muffin pan plus my standard 12-cup pan.

-• Use a high-quality 1:1 gluten-free baking flour as well as a little almond flour for great texture and flavor.
+Gluten-Free: Use a high-quality gluten-free measure-for-measure flour as well as a little almond flour for great texture and flavor.

 Nutrition